 Les bienfaits du gingembre

-Ginger for Nausea and Vomiting
+Ginger for nausea and vomiting

 Ginger has been studied for its effect on different types of nausea and vomiting.
-A first study, published in 2018, looked at the effectiveness of ginger on postoperative nausea and vomiting.
-The results of the meta-analysis of ten randomized controlled trials including 918 participants suggest that ginger would reduce the severity of postoperative nausea and vomiting.
+A first study, published in 2018, focused on the effectiveness of ginger on post-operative nausea and vomiting.
+The results of the meta-analysis of ten randomized controlled trials including 918 participants suggest that ginger may reduce the severity of post-operative nausea and vomiting.
 In 2019, a second study evaluated the effects of ginger on chemotherapy-induced nausea and vomiting.
-This study did not find an association between ginger and chemotherapy-induced nausea.
-Finally, a third study, published in 2020, compared the effects of ginger on nausea and vomiting during pregnancy with a placebo and vitamin B6.
-The results of the meta-analysis of thirteen studies involving 1174 subjects show that ginger is significantly more effective than placebo in improving the general symptoms of nausea and vomiting during pregnancy, in relieving the severity of nausea, but not in reducing the vomiting.
-However, the results do not observe a significant difference between ginger and vitamin B6.
+This study did not observe an association between ginger and chemotherapy-induced nausea.
+Finally, a third study, published in 2020, compared the effects of ginger on nausea and vomiting during pregnancy to a placebo and vitamin B.6The results of the meta-analysis of thirteen studies involving 1174 subjects show that ginger is significantly more effective than placebo in improving the general symptoms of nausea and vomiting during pregnancy, in relieving the severity of nausea, but not in reducing vomiting.
+However, the results do not observe a significant difference between ginger and vitamin B.6.
 Therefore, more studies are needed.

-Ginger and Menstrual Cramps
+Ginger and menstrual cramps

 Ginger and type 2 diabetes